 Europe and Japan

-We favour short duration positions in core European bonds and Japan.
-We expect the eurozone to grow at around 1.7% to 2.0% in 2017, notwithstanding the uncertainty caused by the UK’s decision to leave the EU and an increase in anti-establishment politics across the eurozone.
-With deflation risks in the eurozone dissipating, however, the market’s focus has shifted to when and how the European Central Bank (ECB) will normalize its monetary policy stance.
-While underlying measures of core inflation remain subdued, we believe the ECB will continue to keep interest rates low and we expect asset purchases to continue into 2018.
-Despite the uncertain political landscape, over the longer term we believe Italy will continue with its reform agenda and that valuations remain attractive versus German bonds at current levels.
+We expect the Eurozone to grow at around 1.7% to 2.0% in 2017, notwithstanding the uncertainty caused by the UK’s decision to leave the European Union.
+With deflation risks in the Eurozone dissipating, however, the market’s focus has shifted to when and how the European Central Bank (ECB) will normalize its monetary policy stance.
+While underlying measures of core inflation remain subdued, it is likely the ECB will continue to keep interest rates low and we expect asset purchases to continue into 2018.
+Despite the uncertain political landscape, over the longer term Italy is likely to continue with its reform agenda and so valuations are likely to remain attractive versus German bonds at current levels.

 In Japan, we expect growth to improve to around 1% to 1.5% in the context of the current fiscal and monetary policy mix, the delay in the consumption tax increase and the improving global economy.
 Inflation remains low but should increase gradually due to a tighter labor market and the receding effects of the decline in oil prices.
-With 10-year nominal yields capped around 0% by the Bank of Japan, we expect real yields to decline further and maintain exposure to Japanese inflation-linked bonds.
+With 10-year nominal yields capped around 0% by the Bank of Japan, we expect real yields to decline further and for this reason we favour exposure to Japanese inflation-linked bonds.

-Our base case view for credit spreads remains a tighter destination in the near-to-midterm, but the aggressive move tighter in spreads over the past several months has seen valuations move closer to historic averages.
-We also remain vigilant about global risks which may impact credit markets, such as a sharp deceleration in Chinese growth and political events in Europe.
-The technical tailwind remains favorable.
-Demand is expected to remain firm given continued investor flows from low-yielding government markets, but the pace of central bank asset purchases may now have peaked.
-Supply trends, after many years of increases, are expected to decelerate in 2017 despite the fast start to the beginning of the year.
-We remain cautious about the potential for further Merger & Acquisition activity and shareholder-friendly activities in certain industrial sectors such as healthcare/pharmaceuticals and telecommunications.
-The favour the financial sector, where deleveraging, capital build and regulatory constraint remain credit-positive.
+Our base case view for credit spreads remains a tighter destination in the near-to-midterm, but the aggressive tightening of spreads over the past several months has valuations nearing what can only be described as fair.
+We also remain vigilant about global risks which may impact credit markets, such as a sharp deceleration in Chinese growth.
+The technical tailwind remains favorable as demand is expected to remain firm given investor flows from lower-yielding markets abroad.
+Supply trends, after many years of increases, are now expected to decelerate despite the fast start in the beginning of the year.
+We remain cautious about the potential for further mergers and acquisitions and shareholder-friendly activities in certain industrial sectors such as healthcare/pharmaceuticals and telecommunications.
+We favour the financial sector, where deleveraging, capital build and regulatory constraint remain credit-positive.

-Overall, we continue to favour spread sectors, in particular to investment-grade corporate bonds and select Emerging Market bonds, to take advantage of attractive valuations.
-With volatility likely to remain elevated, we continue to look for opportunities to benefit from market anomalies.
+We also favour attractive valuations in spread sectors, in particular investment-grade corporate bonds and select emerging market USD- and local-currency-denominated bonds.
+We continue to look for opportunities to benefit from market anomalies.
 Our focus remains on longer-term fundamentals with diversified strategies to manage risk.